By Ken Zurski

 While she was glad to walk away unscathed and Putman’s predicament was just an unfortunate accident, it would be her last call with the autogiro.

-She went back to the airplane.
+She went back to an aircraft with wings and a propeller in the front.